 What is the best area of LA to stay in?

-Depends what kind of vibe you’re going for.
-If you want a true urban city feel in a walkable area, stay downtown Downtown.
-If you want to be close to a lot of attractions, Mid-City or West Hollywood.
+Depends what kind of vibe you’re going for and ultimately your budget.
+If you want a true urban city feel in a walkable area with budget-friendly options, stay Downtown.
+If you want to be close to a lot of attractions and centrally located, West Hollywood, or Mid-City.
 If you want to party, Hollywood.
 If you want to splurge or be bougie, Beverly Hills.
 If you want to spend a lot of time at the beach, Santa Monica or Venice.
-If you want a relaxing vacation, Malibu.
-I think if it were me, I would probably stay in Downtown if I’m not renting a car, or if I am, West Hollywood.
+If you want a relaxing, high-end vacation, Malibu.
+I think if it were me, I would probably stay in or as close to Mid-City as possible (Beverly Hills, West Hollywood) because of its central location.
 All of the hotels recommended in this post are excellent, but if you need help narrowing it down or want other options, feel free to email me for any of your itinerary needs.

 Do I need a car?